Supply Chain 4.0 and the industry of the future

 This is achieved through:

-- The use of SaaS software, such as Mobility Work Suppliers, the first platform dedicated to the relationship between suppliers and customers;
+- The use of SaaS software, such as Mobility Work Hub, the first platform dedicated to the relationship between suppliers and customers;

 - The automation of the most common interventions, for example using the CMMS Mobility Work planning tool;